pycom/pycom-micropython-sigfox/README.md

 More info on this board can be found here: https://github.com/LilyGO/TTGO-T-Beam

+This should also work on other versions of the T-Beam, and other ESP32 boards with 4MB Flash and 4MB PSRAM.

 To specify a serial port other than /dev/ttyUSB0, use ESPPORT variable: